watatomo/wttm_qtbot/stories.md

 Listed in "chronological" order.

 Stories marked with a `☆` mean that the bot contains quotes from it that are translated by [its owner](https://watatomo.github.io/tl/).
 Not all of the lines he translated are on the wiki.
+All of the translators with quotes on this bot can be found [here](translators.md).

 Note that some quotes are edited from the original to make more sense out of context, fix grammar, or to patch up mistranslations.